Gold Trading UK Guide 2022

 Having high liquidity is always a top priority for traders and large financial institutions.
 Gold is the most traded precious metal and one of the most traded commodities in the world.
 This means you can always find gold-related news and financial analysis.
 Moreover, you can also use the gold COT report, which is crucial data for active day traders published once a week by The Commodity Futures Trading Commission (CFTC) and allows the public to understand gold market dynamics.

-How to Make Money Trading Gold
+How to Begin Trading Gold

 Unlike stocks and bonds, gold does not pay dividends or any other form of passive income.
 This means you’ll need to speculate on the price of gold.
 It’s important to remember that you can buy or short sell gold so you can make a profit by speculating the price will rise or fall.
 For example: